What to see at the Louvre

 The work is displayed in the section dedicated to Greek art, on the lower floor of the Sully Wing.

-The Winged Victory of Samothrace, also known as Nike of Samothrace, is another iconic symbol of the Louvre that leaves visitors in awe.
+The Winged Victory of Samothrace, also known as the Nike of Samothrace, is another iconic symbol of the Louvre that leaves visitors in awe.
 It represents the Greek goddess of victory, with spread wings and a body leaning forward, creating a sense of dynamism.
-This colossal statue is positioned atop a monumental staircase, making its presence even more imposing and dramatic.
+Positioned atop a monumental staircase, this colossal statue makes an even more imposing and dramatic presence.

 The Code of Hammurabi

 One of the oldest and most significant works in the Louvre is the Code of Hammurabi, a Babylonian stone stele dating back to the 18th century BC.
-This ancient code of laws represents one of the earliest examples of written jurisprudence and is a unique historical testimony of ancient Mesopotamian civilization.
+This ancient code of laws is one of the earliest examples of written jurisprudence and provides unique insight into ancient Mesopotamian civilization.

 The Wedding at Cana

 In the same room as the Mona Lisa is Paolo Veronese's masterpiece: The Wedding at Cana.
-This painting, one of the largest at the Louvre, depicts a lively and colorful biblical scene filled with characters and gestures, creating an engaging atmosphere.
+This painting - one of the largest at the Louvre - depicts a lively and colourful biblical scene filled with characters and gestures, creating an engaging atmosphere.

 The Egyptian Collections

-The Louvre has one of the most important collections of Egyptian art in the world.
-Here, you can find invaluable artifacts, including sarcophagi, jewelry, papyri, statues, and mummies.
-One of the most famous objects is the Seated Scribe, a sculpture representing a seated scribe with a surprisingly vivid and realistic expression.
+The Louvre boasts one of the most important collections of Egyptian art in the world.
+Visitors can admire invaluable artefacts, including sarcophagi, jewelry, papyri, statues and mummies.
+One of the most famous objects is the Seated Scribe, a sculpture depicting a seated scribe with an astonishingly vivid and realistic expression.

-Highlights in the Egyptian section include the Statue of the God Horus, the sarcophagus collection, and the papyri and ancient hieroglyphics.
+Other highlights in the Egyptian section include the Statue of the God Horus, the sarcophagus collection and the papyri and ancient hieroglyphics.

 The Italian Painting Collection

-Besides the Mona Lisa, the Louvre hosts numerous works by Italian Renaissance masters.
-Caravaggio, Raphael, and Titian are just a few of the great Italian artists represented in the collection.
-A particularly beloved work is Saint John the Baptist by Leonardo da Vinci, which depicts the saint with a serene and mysterious expression, typical of Leonardo's style.
+Besides the Mona Lisa, the Louvre houses many works by Italian Renaissance masters.
+Caravaggio, Raphael and Titian are just a few of the great Italian artists whose work is included in the collection.
+One particularly beloved work is Saint John the Baptist by Leonardo da Vinci, which depicts the saint with the serene and mysterious expression typical of Leonardo's style.

-Italian paintings are mainly displayed in the Denon Wing, a must-see for Renaissance art enthusiasts.
+Most Italian paintings are displayed in the Denon Wing, which is a must-see for Renaissance art enthusiasts.

 Temporary Exhibitions and Cultural Events

-In addition to the permanent collection, the Louvre regularly organizes temporary exhibitions and cultural events that allow visitors to delve into specific themes or discover works on loan from other museums.
-The temporary exhibitions cover a wide range of topics, from ancient art to modern painting, providing a unique way to experience the museum.
+In addition to its permanent collection, the Louvre regularly organizes temporary exhibitions and cultural events, allowing visitors to delve into specific themes or discover works on loan from other museums.
+These exhibitions cover a wide range of topics, from ancient art to modern painting, offering a unique way to experience the museum.

-Tips for Enjoying the Louvre’s Artwork without the Crowd
+Tips for Enjoying the Louvre’s Artwork without the crowds

-The Louvre is a popular museum, and some works, like the Mona Lisa, can attract a crowd of visitors.
+The Louvre is a popular museum and some works, like the Mona Lisa, can attract large crowds.
 Here are some tips for enjoying your visit:

-- Arrive early or visit in the late afternoon: the museum opens at 9:00 a.m., and on busy days, it's best to enter in the early hours.
+- Arrive early or visit in the late afternoon: The museum opens at 9:00 a.m. and on busy days it is best to arrive early.

-- Explore lesser-known sections: while many people head straight to the Mona Lisa, there are less crowded sections like the Islamic art collection and the Oriental antiquities section that are worth visiting.
+- Explore lesser-known sections: While many people head straight to the Mona Lisa, there are less crowded sections such as the Islamic art collection and the Oriental antiquities section that are worth visiting.